greenm01/ec4x/docs/ec4x_specs.md

 ## XYZ.1 Research Points (RP)

-Each turn, players may invest XMR in RP to further their R&D efforts.
+Each turn, players can invest XMR in RP to further their R&D efforts.

-R&D upgrades may be purchased in the first and sixth months of the Terran calendar, i.e. the first and sixth turns of each game year.
+R&D upgrades will be purchased in the first and sixth months of the Terran calendar, i.e. the first and sixth turns of each game year.
 Levels must be purchased in sequential order, and only one level per R&D area each upgrade cycle.

 There are three areas of investment: